 "Under our calculations, we could not afford this entire package of infrastructure if we also did the $10 billion for high-speed rail and we don't see that being affordable in this 10-year cycle," Genest said.

-Schwarzenegger proposes to maintain an office, staff and governing board for
+Schwarzenegger proposes to maintain an office, staff and governing board for high-speed rail, but not to commit construction funds.

 "There is still hope for high-speed rail," Genest said.
 "There may be other ways to finance it.
 There may be other routes they can pursue.
 We do think it's a visionary idea, maybe kind of far in the future."